These outlets shape industry opinion and are trusted by both professionals and consumers.

 The New York Times has over 10 million paid subscribers across print and digital.
 USA Today, meanwhile, averages 1.75 million digital-only subscribers.

-While not every one of those subscribers reads every article, securing coverage in an outlet with such a wide-reaching audience comes with a significant visibility boost.
+While not every one of those subscribers reads every article, securing media coverage in an outlet with such a wide-reaching audience comes with a significant visibility boost.

 It’s safe to say that your brand’s message will reach way past your existing customer base.
 It will likely introduce your products or services to new markets.